New social imaginaries

-The Reading Writing Futures group offers one of Australia's largest PhD programs in literary studies and creative writing.
-We combine creative and critical methods to explore how literature shapes political agendas and affects our interactions with others and the world.
-Our research reexamines connections between cultural expressions, individuals and communities, and beings and places.
+Reading Writing Futures examines the role of writing in the 21st century.
+Our research combines creative and critical methods to explore how culture shapes political and social agendas and affects our interactions with individuals and the world.

 Our research areas